-- 2. Roof slope can be achieved either by designing the roof structure with sloped decks, or by introducing slope with tapered board insulation. - 3.
-Deflection and settlement may interfere with roof drainage.
-Therefore, the Design Authority must take into consideration the anticipated deflection of the structure when designing the roof for proper drainage. - 4.
-Drainage is best achieved (in descending order of best practices) with - 1. four-way slope to drain. - 2. two-way slope to drain, in combination with crickets between drains. - 3. slope to a common valley, or with gutters. - 4. positive sloping valleys to drains (highly recommended). - 5.
-Curbs that span 1800 mm (6') or more across the drainage plane should be designed with a cricket to divert water around the curb. - 6.
-Drain sumps, designed to isolate collected water for the drain, need not be sloped.
+- 2) While good drainage is desirable but not always perfectly achievable, and waterproofing roof systems generally are not affected by standing water, each Project design should incorporate sufficient slope to move water off the roof surface.
+Sufficient slope is attained when (subject to conditions that permit evaporation) no standing water remains on the roof surface, after a reasonable interval following a rainfall.
+Local climate conditions may necessitate design slopes higher than the minimums published in this Manual.
+See 2.2.2 New Construction and 2.2.3 Replacement Roofing for minimum requirements. - 3) Roof slope can be achieved either by designing the roof structure with sloped decks, or by introducing slope with tapered board insulation. - 4) Deflection and settlement may interfere with roof drainage.
+Therefore, the Design Authority must take into consideration the anticipated deflection of the structure when designing the roof for proper drainage. - 5) Drainage is best achieved (in descending order of best practices) with - 1) four-way slope to drain. - 2) two-way slope to drain, in combination with crickets between drains. - 3) slope to a common valley, or with gutters. - 4) positive sloping valleys to drains (highly recommended). - 6) Curbs that span 1800 mm (6') or more across the drainage plane should be designed with a cricket to divert water around the curb. - 7) Drain sumps, designed to isolate collected water for the drain, need not be sloped.
 The use of drain sumps is recommended but not required.
 See also 11.1.2.1.4.